m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 The other is that Necromuda is equal and competitive in a way that a traditional-DM RPG can never be.
 Both of you go all-out, and the better or luckier player wins.
 Whereas with a DM who has to be both opponent and referee, it's impossible to have this kind of competition.

-And a third reason: I find a lot more fun in moving the minatures around the terrain.
+And a third reason: I find a lot more fun in moving the minatures around the terrain, in *seeing* the combat happen.
+So if you do happen to like this style of D&D play, I highly recommend using minatures if you're not doing so already.